juhawilppu/siikli/README.md

 > This structure keeps code modular, readable, and easy to evolve.
 It’s designed to scale naturally as the product grows.

+### Strict type-safety

+Siikli avoids complex TypeScript abstractions like `Omit`, `Partial`, or `extends` — on purpose.
+In my experience, types work best when they’re simple, explicit, and boring.
+Even if it means violating DRY.

+Every REST endpoint defines its own dedicated DTO types:
+- Request: `PostCreateCustomerRequestDto`
+- Response: `PostCreateCustomerResponseDto`

+This approach may feel repetitive, but it pays off:
+- ✅ Zero surprises in serialization
+- ✅ Easier refactoring
+- ✅ Fewer bugs at runtime

 ### Prefer ORM

 Prisma is the primary method for database access, providing type-safety, composability, and security by default.